ml-energy/zeus/docs/getting_started/installing_and_building.md

 ### Install `zeus`

-To install the latest published version of `zeus`:
+To install the latest release of `zeus`:

 ```bash
 pip install zeus-ml